-This trial is no longer recruiting participants.
+This trial is now complete.
 Read the stories in Drugs with Other Uses to learn about other trials testing drugs that treat other diseases.

 Researchers are looking at the ability of two medications—one that controls type 2 diabetes and another that prevents organ rejection in transplant patients—to maintain the effects of initial chemotherapy in pancreatic cancer patients.